 Regardless of the competition, HCAs are in high demand as the baby boomers (born between 1946 and 1964) are “retiring at the rate of thousands per day.”
 In the last two years, 76 per cent of employers in Alberta have recruited HCAs while 17 per cent found it challenging to hire a suitable candidate for the job.
 Eleven per cent of employers, on the other hand, had unfilled vacancies for over four months.

 If you are thinking of gaining an understanding of the medical field or what it could mean to be a medical professional, this may be a great starting point for your career.
-Although Health Care Aide training is preferred, the minimum educational requirement for HCAs is the completion of Grade 10.
+Although training under a Health Care Aide Certificate Program is preferred, the minimum educational requirement for HCAs is the completion of Grade 10.

 As an HCA, you will learn to communicate effectively with clients and their families, coordinate home care responsibilities and can serve a wide range of clients, expanding your network.
 It is also an opportunity for you to collaborate with different healthcare professionals who may be present to support your clients’ medical needs.